Matthew A. Clarke

 October 2021 – September 2023 London, UK

-I worked to support Promatix Ltd to accelerate the hunt for oncology therapeutics.
+I worked to support Promatix Ltd to accelerate the hunt for oncology therapeutics as part of their collaboration with the Jasmin Fisher lab.

 Responsibilities included: